Tomas-Cucit/docs-blockchain/downloads/docs.md

 - BP payouts for blocks produced
 - NFT first-hand and second-hand pricing calculation that is done through USD and converted to UOS
 - NFT RAM payment conversion from bytes to USD to UOS
-- Non-EBA account creation price conversion from USD to UOS
+- Ultra Pro Wallet creation price conversion from USD to UOS
 ---
 title: 'addma'
 order: 3